Skip to content

 This algorithm ensures that all the expectations and constraints from any of the filters are always applicable collectively.

-Idle runs
+Idle Runs

 After applying filters to the messages batch, no data may be left to process.
 In such cases, Karafka may run an idle job to apply proper action and perform housekeeping work.
 The idle job will initialize the consumer instance and may invoke #pause or seek commands if needed.